mupple/content/files/en-us/web/api/indexeddb_api/using_indexeddb/index.md

 Trying to create an object store with a name that already exists (or trying to delete an object store with a name that does not already exist) will throw an error.

-If the `onupgradeneeded` event exits successfully, the `onsuccess` handler of the open database request will then be triggered.
+If the `upgradeneeded` event exits successfully, the `onsuccess` handler of the open database request will then be triggered.

 ### Structuring the database